The homotopy type of the PL cobordism category. II: Spaces of manifolds with marking functions

-where the second map is the obvious inclusion, and the third map is the standard projection onto the second factor of $R\times \mathbb{R}^N$.
-By our construction, $f$ is an $\mathbb{R}^N$-valued function, and it is straightforward to verify that $f$ satisfies conditions (ii) and (iii) given in the definition of marking function.
-Furthermore, by Proposition \ref{prop.microfib} in Appendix \ref{sec.pl.sub} , we can assume that the map $\tilde{f}$ is piecewise linear, which would then imply that $f$ is also piecewise linear.
+where the second map is the obvious inclusion and the third map is the standard projection from $R\times \mathbb{R}^N$ onto $\mathbb{R}^N$.
+By construction, $f$ is an $\mathbb{R}^N$-valued function, and it is straightforward to verify that $f$ satisfies conditions (ii) and (iii) given in the definition of marking function.
+Furthermore, by Remark \ref{prop.microfib.rem} in Appendix \ref{sec.pl.sub}, we can assume that the map $\tilde{f}|_{R'}$ is piecewise linear, which would then imply that $f$ is also piecewise linear.
 Therefore, $f: R' \rightarrow \mathbb{R}^N$ is an $\mathbb{R}^N$-valued marking function for $W_{R'}$.
 By restricting $f$ to $\mathrm{Int} R'$, we obtain a partially-defined marking function for $W$. \end{proof}

 [marking]{Lemma}

 \begin{marking.unique} Fix a PL space $P$.
 Let $W$ be an element of $\Psi_d(\mathbb{R}^N)(P)$ with $Z(W)$ non-empty and compact, and let $f, g:V \rightarrow \mathbb{R}^N \cup \{\infty\}$ be two partially-defined marking functions for $W$ defined on an open neighborhood $V$ of $Z(W)$.
 Then, after possibly shrinking $V$, there exists a homotopy $F: [0,1]\times V \rightarrow \mathbb{R}^N \cup \{\infty\}$ satisfying the following: